python/cpython/Doc/library/ast.rst

    that is being matched against the cases) and ``cases`` contains an iterable of :class:`match_case` nodes with the different cases.

 .. class:: match_case(pattern, guard, body)

-   A single case pattern in a ``match`` statement. ``pattern`` contains the match pattern that will be used to match the subject against.
-Notice that the meaning of the :class:`AST` nodes in this attribute have a different meaning than in other places, as they represent patterns to match against.
+   A single case pattern in a ``match`` statement. ``pattern`` contains the match pattern that the subject will be matched against.
+Note that the :class:`AST` nodes produced for patterns differ from those produced for expressions, even when they share the same syntax.

    The ``guard`` attribute contains an expression that will be evaluated if the pattern matches the subject.

-If the pattern matches and the ``guard`` condition is truthy, the body of the case shall be executed. ``body`` contains a list of nodes to execute if the guard is truthy.
+   ``body`` contains a list of nodes to execute if the pattern matches and the result of evaluating the guard expression is truthy.

    .. doctest::